WSBI programme partner, expert Passkesen discusses research, previous efforts

 >> Read the December 2017 News & Views

 The following story appeared in the December 2017 of WSBI-ESBG News & Views.

 Open source data from sources like the World Bank’s Findex show that young adults still living at home comprise a big part of the underserved and unbanked population worldwide.
 Tackling this challenge is no small task.
-But work continues through the Making Small Scale Savings Work program, or MTripleSW, a partnership in place since September 2016 between WSBI and the Mastercard Foundation to help boost financial access and economic development in seven African countries.
+But work continues through the Scale2Save programme (formerly called "MtripleSW"), a partnership in place since September 2016 between WSBI and the Mastercard Foundation to help boost financial access and economic development in seven African countries.

-The MTripleSW program assumes that this “Young 3rd adults” segment, which lives at home with parents or in a guardian’s household, remain a largely neglected and thus unserved and underserved segment in the countries where the program places focus.
+The Scale2Save programme assumes that this “Young 3rd adults” segment, which lives at home with parents or in a guardian’s household, remain a largely neglected and thus unserved and underserved segment in the countries where the program places focus.
 Despite this, young adults contribute to household income and potentially have the extra income to be able to convert into formal savings.

 The research with PBU focused on expanding on the PBU Youth and Students Savings accounts, exploring youth financial needs, specifically savings needs and to co-create a technical platform.
 The main purpose of the research, therefore, was to develop a savings product that was relevant to Ugandan youth aged 12-30, which could be accessed digitally, thus providing all youth in Uganda access to a formal savings mechanism.